wkumari/draft-vandergaast-edns-client-subnet/README.md

    2. RNS, supporting ECS, looks up www.example.com in its cache.
 An entry is found neither for www.example.com, nor for example.com.

+Contavalli, et al.        Expires April 5, 2016                [Page 20]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

    3. RNS builds a query to send to the root and .com servers.
 The implementation of RNS provides facilities so an administrator can configure it not to forward ECS in certain cases.
-In

-Contavalli, et al.       Expires March 28, 2016                [Page 20]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

-        particular, RNS is configured to not include an ECS option when talking to TLD or root nameservers, as described in Section 7.1.
+In particular, RNS is configured to not include an ECS option when talking to TLD or root nameservers, as described in Section 7.1.
         Thus, no ECS option is added, and resolution is performed as